anonys6/Health-Social/README.md

 npm start
 ```

-Then open your browser and visit `http://localhost:8080`.
+Then open your browser and visit `http://localhost:8080/` to view the application.